1974 Michigan gubernatorial election

 The 1974 Michigan gubernatorial election was held on November 5, 1974.
 William Milliken was elected to his second term as Governor of Michigan in a rematch with Sander Levin.
+This was the last time until 1990 that the state elected a governor of the same party as the sitting president.

 Primary elections

 The primary elections occurred on August 6, 1974.